JaimeTorrealba/glasgow-15-10-2024/slides.md

 - Created by Alvaro saburido https://x.com/alvarosabu
 - VueJS + ThreeJS = TresJs 💚
 - I'm accountable for Cientos, tres-path-tracing (beta) and tres-rapier (physics)
-- More than 2.5K stars on GitHub (Ecosystem)
+- More than 2.7K stars on GitHub (Ecosystem)
-- Average npm download of 51K/month (just the core)
+- Average npm download of 100K/month
 - Used by 600+ developers
 - More than 590 users in Discord (https://discord.gg/MPdMCamK)
+- More than 2.149 commits
+- Around 827 PRs merged

 <!--
-I'll let all this sliders in my twitter
+I'll let all this sliders in my twitter: https://clever-sherbet-1fcd12.netlify.app/1 -->
--->
 ---
 transition: fade-out